Leya-LI/Leya-LI/README.md

 - 🌱 I’m currently learning: **LLMs' applications in the financial domain**

-- 💬 Ask me about: **Fintech, LLMs, Machine Learning Applications in Finance**
+- 💬 Ask me about: **Fintech, LLMs, Machine Learning Applications in Finance, AI in Finance**

 - 📫 How to reach me: **leya_li@u.nus.edu**